-Nothing quite creates a winter holiday ambiance as well as a log in the fireplace and family gathered around to appreciate its warmth and pleasing light.
-Of course, playing with fire is dangerous for children, so please remember these tips from the AAP before you light your hearth.
+Nothing quite creates a winter holiday ambiance as well as a log in the fireplace and family gathered around to bask in its warmth and glow.
+Of course, playing with or near fire is dangerous for children, so please remember these tips from the AAP before you light your hearth.

 If possible, keep a window cracked open while the fire is burning.

 Be certain the damper or flue is open before starting a fire.
 Keeping the damper or flue open until the fire is out will draw smoke out of the house.
 The damper can be checked by looking up into the chimney with a flashlight or mirror.
 Do not close the damper until the embers have completely stopped burning.